cdsap/Talaiot/README.md

 | publishBuildMetrics          | Publish build metrics of the publisher, true by default                             |
 | publishTaskMetrics           | Publish tasks metrics of the publisher, true by default                             |

-Included in: `com.cdsap.talaiot` and `com.cdsap.talaiot.plugin.influxdb` plugins
+Included in: `com.cdsap.talaiot` and `com.cdsap.talaiot.plugin.influxdb` plugins.

 ##### RetentionPolicyConfiguration